almartin82/almartin82/README.md

 I had the pleasure of growing the data function at [Alloy](https://www.alloy.com/about) from the ground up, where I led the machine learning, data warehousing and data analysis, serving models in production that identified fraud in the banking sector.

-I'm deeply passionate about public education and dream of a future with a more effective and more equitable systems of schools.
+I'm deeply passionate about public education, and dream of a future with a more effective and more equitable systems of schools.
 In Newark, I had a [front-row seat](https://www.the74million.org/article/the-prize-the-unwritten-appendix-by-those-inside-newarks-improving-schools/) for a particularly bold and contentious period in school reform - you might have [read about it](https://www.newyorker.com/magazine/2014/05/19/schooled)!

 I'm a product of the [University of Chicago](https://socialsciences.uchicago.edu/).
 I live in Princeton, NJ with my amazing, talented wife Kerry and our four children.